-Retired Senior Executive Vice President and Chief Financial Officer of TIAA, where she was responsible for leading finance and actuarial functions.
+69 Retired Senior Executive Vice President and Chief Financial Officer of TIAA, where she was responsible for leading finance and actuarial functions.
 Prior to joining TIAA in 2010, Ms. Wilson served as Executive Vice President and Chief Financial Officer of Wyndham Worldwide Corporation, leading Wyndham's finance and technology organizations following its spin-off from Cendant Corporation in 2006.
 Previously, she served as Cendant's Executive Vice President and Chief Accounting Officer and also served as Senior Vice President and Corporate Controller of both MetLife, Inc. and Transamerica's life insurance division.
 Ms. Wilson began her career at Deloitte and is a Certified Public Accountant.
-She is a current member of the board of directors of Carrier Global Corporated.
+She is a current member of the board of directors of Carrier Global Corporation and a former member of the board of directors of Conduent Incorporated.
 Ms. Wilson has been a director since October 2019.